 Two months later, in May, the task force issued its final report.
 It outlines six pillars to guide police and communities on how to rebuild trust and establish constitutional police policies, practices and procedures, as well as other interrelated critical areas including technology, training, oversight and crime reduction.

-The report is a must-read for police leaders and practitioners as it outlines and captures ideas and concepts that have been used in progressive departments across the country.
+The report is a must-read for leaders and practitioners as it outlines and captures police-community engagement ideas and concepts that have been used in progressive departments across the country.
 It lays out a blueprint for departments and communities to create mechanisms for fighting crime, creating safer communities, ensuring constitutional policing practices, and building lasting bridges between the community and the police.

 Building Trust and Legitimacy